covjson/specification/profiles.md

 #### MultiPointSeriesCoverage profile

-- A coverage with MultiPointSeriesCoverage profile must have NdArray objects with `"axisNames"` of `"t","composite"`.
+- A coverage with MultiPointSeriesCoverage profile must have a domain with MultiPointSeries profile.

 Example:
 ```js